 If you are still not sure whether you want to take a course or not, Hilary also offer a brief FREE class, that you can sign up now.
 Click here to sing up for free class.

-If you are looking for other option for childbirth classes, check out my review on
+If you are looking for other options for affordable childbirth classes, check out my review on

 - Birth it Up!
 Natural series: Online Prenatal Class Review